India: COVID claims lives of hundreds of journalists | DW | 27.05.2021

 Reports suggest that several journalists have died because because they did not receive timely medical help.

-Vinay Srivastava, a journalist in the northern city of Lucknow, contracted COVID in April.
+Vinay Srivastava, a journalist in the northern city of Lucknow, contracted COVID-19 in April.
 Even though he reached out for oxygen support through his social media handles, he could not receive hospital admission.

 "News media is included in essential services.
 Therefore, it will only be fair that journalists be given this cover of protection, especially in the face of the number of infected rising to astronomical levels," Sanjay Kapoor, general secretary of the Editors Guild of India, told DW.